Arej02/Spam-Classifier/README.md

 ## Features:

-1.Instant Prediction: Categorizes messages into spam or ham instantly 2.Interactive User Interface: Easy-to-use interface built in Streamlit 3.Highly Precise and Accurate: Model trained using Bernoulli Naive Based with accuracy of 0.98 and Precision of 0.99 4.Simple Deployment: Hosted on Hugging Spaces
+1) Instant Prediction: Categorizes messages into spam or ham instantly
+2) Interactive User Interface: Easy-to-use interface built in Streamlit
+3) Highly Precise and Accurate: Model trained using Bernoulli Naive Based with accuracy of 0.98 and Precision of 0.99
+4) Simple Deployment: Hosted on Hugging Spaces

 a) What's different?